 The PROFILE Study: Germline genetic profiling: correlation with targeted prostate cancer screening and treatment

-The aim of the PROFILE study is to investigate the role of targeted prostate cancer screening in men with a family history of the disease and with the role of specific genetic profiles and biomarkers.
+The aim of the PROFILE study is to investigate the role of targeted prostate cancer screening in men at a genetically higher risk to estimate the incidence of prostate cancer and the sensitivity and specificity of PSA screening in these populations and correlate this with genetic profiles and biological endpoints.
+Additionally, the study aims to identify biomarkers from biological samples (such as blood and urine) as well as imaging technologies (e.g. MRI and new imaging techniques) as predictive markers of the risk of developing prostate cancer and to correlate these with genetic risk.
 This study has been designed using an observational approach to look at the correlation of cancer incidence (on biopsy) with genetic profile.

-Two cohorts will be recruited:
+Three cohorts will be recruited:

-- Men of Afro Caribbean descent.
+- Men of black African or Afro-Caribbean descent.

 Men with no prior screening will be offered immediate biopsy and genetic profiling.
 This will provide data on genetic profiling and correlation with biopsy irrespective of PSA in men who have not had any previous screening.

 A PSA screening algorithm was considered as an alternative to biopsy but there is great controversy over the PSA threshold that should be used as a cut-off.
 Recent data have shown that a considerable percentage of men with a PSA within normal range have cancer at biopsy.
-Therefore, it has been decided by the Steering Committee that all participants should be offered a biopsy within this study.
+Therefore, it was decided by the Steering Committee that all participants should be offered a biopsy within this study.
 This will tell us the acceptability of this approach.

 Eligibility and recruitment

 (1) Men of European ancestry with a positive family history of prostate cancer defined as:

 - Men with a first degree relative (or second degree if through female line) with histologically or death certificate proven prostate cancer diagnosed at <70 years